By Isis Darios | Published on April 26

 What is a GDS in the hospitality industry?

-Many travel agents and corporate bookers still use a Global Distribution System to build customer relationships and book travel.
-Users have access to special negotiated prices that aren’t available on OTAs or other distribution channels, allowing them to evaluate and book the best, most affordable options quickly.
+Many travel agents and corporate bookers still use a Global Distribution System to build customer relationships and book a travel service.
+Users have access to specially negotiated prices and room types that aren’t available on OTAs or other distribution channels, allowing them to evaluate and book the best, most affordable options quickly.

 Now that you know the GDS hotel definition and how it works, we can dive into the benefits of using a hotel GDS:

-- Integrates with your PMS for real-time inventory updates – A global distribution system can integrate with your Property Management System (PMS) so that the reservation process is fully automated and your inventory is updated in real-time across all channels.
+- Integrates with your PMS for real-time inventory updates – A global distribution system can integrate with your Property Management System (PMS) so that the reservation process is fully automated and your availability is updated across other OTAs and your direct bookings site.

 - More exposure to higher-paying clientele – As part of a GDS hotel booking system, your hotel will be exposed to a more targeted, professional travel community that alternative property types don’t have access to.
 Still, if you have the budget, you also have the option to participate in paid positioning services to increase your exposure even further.